Roles and responsibilities

 Restrictions on the scope of your role

-Can't be chair or vice-chair of the governing board (but you can chair committees) Must withdraw and not take part in discussions relating to the appraisal or pay of any school employee, including the headteacher's appraisal This doesn't apply to the headteacher, who should be involved
+Can't be the chair or vice-chair of the governing board (but you can chair committees) Must withdraw and not take part in discussions relating to the appraisal or pay of any school employee, including the headteacher's appraisal Note: this doesn't apply to the headteacher.
+They should be involved in discussions about staff pay, although not about their own pay Can't be a local authority governor Can’t be a partnership governor Can't be a parent governor if you work